aws4embeddedlinux/meta-aws/README.md

 This layer depends on the additional mandatory layers:

- meta-yocto-bsp
+- meta-yocto-bsp
- meta-openembedded/meta-oe
+- meta-openembedded/meta-oe
- meta-openembedded/meta-filesystems
+- meta-openembedded/meta-filesystems
- meta-openembedded/meta-python
+- meta-openembedded/meta-python

-so make sure you have them in your Yocto Project
+Please make sure you have them in your Yocto Project.

 # Getting Started